adamphivo/adamphivo/README.md

 ### Hi 👋

-I am Adam, a web developer driven by a fervent passion for crafting stunning, exceptional, and high-performing web applications.
+I am Adam, a web developer driven by a fervent passion for crafting stunning, unique, and high-performing web applications.

 ### Tools 🛠️